 “I’ve been teaching in the school for many years and it was the first time my pupils saw any music from the region in Mexico I come from. the children were mesmerised by their beautiful boleros and were queuing up to get autograPhs like they were superstars. the children saw me in a different light afterwards...
 I was not just foreign, they could put me in a context of beauty and art, and I felt somehow they had more respect for me.”

-Sonia damian, coleridge head of spanish
+Sonia damian, coleridge school, head of spanish

-we senT one of the UK’s leading Tango teachers, into Coleridge primary school for 6 weeks to teach children the art of tango.
+we senT one of the UK’s leading Tango teachers, into Coleridge primary school for 6 weeks to teach children the art of ARGENTINE tango.

 “Raquel Greenberg came to teach six Tango sessions for children in Years 4, 5 and 6.
 Raquel was brilliant with the children and they really enjoyed the opportunity to learn Tango and then perform it…” Rebecca Godfrey, head of dance, Coleridge Primary

-He recounted his amazing story of how he came from buena aventura, one of colombia's most poverty stricken areas and most affected by violence, to become a principal dancer at the royal ballet.the highlight was when fernando taught a group of children a special dance choreography based on the moves of footballers, which they performed on the day of the festival.
+royal ballet pRINCIPAL dancer fernando montaño gave an assembly to 200 primary school children...He recounted his amazing story of how he came from buena aventura, one of colombia's most poverty stricken areas and most affected by violence, to become a principal dancer at the royal ballet.
+HE THEN taught a group of 15 children a special choreography based on the moves of footballers, which they joined him to perform on the day of the festival, after his own performance .

-I think they were able to understand why we have to train so hard.
-They also had a lot of fun when they joined me to dance.
+I gave them a pice to dance to and watched them rehearse at their school. it made me very happy to see how their faces lit up when they watched me perform close up. and then we had a lot of fun. when they joined me to dance.
 I hope that maybe some them may want to start lessons and become a dancer of the future!”

 we sent Fadi, one of the UK’s leading salsa teachers, into another local school to teach the children the wonders of Salsa dancing for six weeks.
 At the end of this they were rewarded with a trip to see the Latin musical ‘In the Heights’ written by Lin-Manuel Miranda.